WillYallop/functionalities/packages/stickyheader/README.md

 - Adds one of 3 configurable classes depending on scroll state.
 - Has a callback function that fires on state change.
+- Has a callback function that fires on window scroll.
 - Scroll event listener can be removed.

 ## Example